 The Beginning of the End?

 As for whether this is the beginning of the end for American fashion brands, the CFDA certainly would not like us to believe it is.
-Tom Ford's show is opening September's NYFW and Marc Jacobs is closing, after all.
+Two of the bigger names in fashion book ended the week: Tom Ford opened September's NYFW and Marc Jacobs closed.

 At the same time, after spending several handfuls of years and countless resources marketing New York as the home of brands that can compete on an international basis, why are the CFDA and the larger companies that benefit from American fashion – “Amazon, the city itself, New York hotels,” are among a few, says Wassner – not joining together and doing more to ensure that the most promising designers do not have such great incentives to leave?